-People with a degree in holistic health help the individual achieve optimal physical, emotional and spiritual health through a variety of means like diet, nutrition, supplements, breathing, meditation, acupuncture, acupressure, reducing stress, lifestyle changes and many more.
+People with a degree in holistic health help the individual achieve optimal physical, emotional, and spiritual health through a variety of means like diet, nutrition, supplements, breathing, meditation, acupuncture, acupressure, reducing stress, lifestyle changes, and much more.

-There's a wide array of career possibilities in the field holistic health.
-They are often self-employed as a holistic nutritional consultant, counselor or health coach or in agencies, organizations, clinics, physicians and chiropractors offices and other health care agencies that employ the use of holistic and natural health care.
+There’s a wide array of career possibilities in the field of holistic health.
+They are often self-employed as a holistic nutritional consultant, counselor, or health coach or in agencies, organizations, clinics, physicians and chiropractors offices, and other health care agencies that employ the use of holistic and natural health care.

 However, an important point to keep in mind is that formal training in holistic education is not essential to practice holistic theory in whatever field of work you are in.
 You can put a holistic spin on any career path you desire.

-Yes, attending a holistic health college can be an exciting opportunity and if you really want credentials that are specific to a holistic practitioner and you have the ability and the funds, then it is wise choice, but not the only road to get into the field.
+Yes, attending a holistic health college can be an exciting opportunity, and if you really want credentials that are specific to a holistic practitioner and you have the ability and the funds, then it is a wise choice, but not the only road to get into the field.

-Although the mainstream colleges are a little behind the times in this area, holistic health, natural health, alternative health, complimentary medicine etc., is a booming field and it is feasible to believe that interest will continue to grow.
-I expect that in the future we will see holistic health degrees as part of the curriculum in every university, but for now, that just isn't the case.
+Although the mainstream colleges are a little behind the times in this area, holistic health, natural health, integrative health, complementary medicine, etc., is a booming field and it is feasible to believe that interest will continue to grow.
+I expect that in the future we will see holistic health degrees as part of the curriculum in every university, but for now, that just isn’t the case.